 The Milatos Cave

-In February 1823, 2,500 women and children from the surrounding villages, along with 150 armed men, in order to avoid the army of Hashan Pasha who had his camp at Neapoli, came to the cave to be saved.
+During the Greek Revolution, in February 1823, 2,500 women and children from the surrounding villages, along with 150 armed men, in order to avoid the army of Hashan Pasha who had his camp at Neapoli, came to the cave to be saved.
 He sent his son-in-law Mohamed Ali Hushein Bei with 5,000 soldiers to capture them alive.

 The siege lasted for 22 days.
 The stink of the dead bodies was added to the artillery fire, the hunger and the thirst of the besieged.
 They could no longer bear it, and they decided their heroic sally.